 Lemon Sugar Cookies remind me of Spring which is why I made them for my Spring Series.
 The cookies have a fresh and lemony flavor from the lemon zest, fresh lemon juice, and pure lemon extract.
 The cookie texture is chewy and the vanilla sugar highlights the lemon flavor in every bite.
 I use a bunch of different cookie cutters and busy rabbits wafer paper designs from Fancy Flours, and imprint cookie stamps with 3 designs.
 I decorated bunnies, chicks, baskets, bunny tracks, bunny tails, carrots and lambs.
 It was quite relaxing and enjoyable decorating the cookies and because my life has been so hectic lately, I needed this.
 Although my allergies are terrible during this season, I love when flowers bloom and the leaves on the trees are back.
 I love hearing the birds chirping in the early morning and the brightness from sunrise illuminating our abode day to day.
 Enjoy Spring and give these cookies a try.
-The lemon sugar cookie and royal icing recipes are below.

 |Spring Lemon Cookies|